-Through SLIC £198,000 of funding was made available to Scotland’s public libraries to support the project.
-While 300 Scottish libraries shared an allocation of £90,000 to pay for new book stock and supplement existing displays, a further £108,000 was invested to provide Read, Write, Count book packs and stands.
+A total of £198,000 was also made available through SLIC, with 300 Scottish libraries sharing an allocation of £90,000 to pay for new book stock and supplement existing displays.

 A further £108,000 was used to provide Read, Write, Count book packs and specially produced book stands.
 As a result all Primary 1, 2, and 3 children in Scotland now receive a free bag filled with books, counting games and writing materials.
 This provides resources to support learning at home and encourages families to get involved in their child’s learning.

 SLIC is continuing to work closely with the Scottish Government on Read, Write, Count – promoting reading, writing and counting in everyday life and encouraging the use of libraries in the campaign.

 This includes the development of the Future Me initiative which encourages children to write about their dreams for the future.
 As part of the campaign young people can submit a piece of writing on the Future Me website or post paper entries in special Future Me mailboxes in public libraries throughout Scotland.